Novato, California: Geography

 According to the United States Census Bureau, Novato has a total area of 28.0 sqmi and is the largest city in area in Marin County.
 A total of 27.5 sqmi is land and 0.5 sqmi (1.82%) is water.

 The southwestern part of Novato is significantly more mountainous, whereas eastern Novato is characterized by marshland and diked fields and pastures.
+Novato Creek flows into the San Pablo Bay just north of Bel Marin Keys.

 Major geographical features nearby include Mount Burdell and Mount Burdell Open Space Preserve to the north and Big Rock Ridge to the southwest.
 Stafford Lake to the west is a secondary water supply for Novato, with the Russian River in Sonoma County to the north supplying 80% of the city's water.